 Cathy is an editor and contributing author of Orrick's trade secrets blog, Trade Secrets Watch, and regularly speaks and writes about trade secrets litigation.

-Cathy is very involved in diversity and inclusion initiatives and the legal community.
-She is co-chair of the Bay Area Asian American Bar Association Judiciary Committee.
-She is also active in California Minority Counsel Program, and the Firm's Asian American Affinity Group, hiring, and recruiting committees.
-Cathy also dedicates a significant amount of time to pro bono matters.
-In an asylum merits hearing, she successfully represented a Salvadoran religious activist who was persecuted by gangs that dominate El Salvador.
-For her work on this matter, the Lawyers Committee for Civil Rights awarded Cathy the Father Cuchulain Moriarity Award.
-In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 and 2015 for her work with helping homeless clients remove outstanding warrants, which serve as barriers for housing and employment.
+Cathy is very involved in diversity and inclusion initiatives.
+She is co-chair of the Bay Area Asian American Bar Association Judiciary Committee and is also active in the California Minority Counsel Program, and the Firm's Asian American Affinity Group, hiring, and recruiting committees.
+Cathy's dedication to pro bono service was demonstrated by her work in an asylum merits hearing representing a Salvadoran religious activist persecuted by gangs in El Salvador.
+For her work on this matter, the Lawyers Committee for Civil Rights honored Cathy with the Father Cuchulain Moriarity Award.
+In addition, the Justice & Diversity Center of the Bar Association of San Francisco recognized Cathy as an Outstanding Volunteer in Public Service in 2014 through 2016 for her work with helping homeless clients remove outstanding warrants barring them from access to housing and employment.